vEnhance/von/README.md

 1. Run `pip install vondb` (note the package name on PyPI is `vondb` and not `von`;
    but the command and module are named `von`).
    (Here is the [PyPI listing](https://pypi.org/project/vondb/).)
+   Or if you're on Arch Linux, install from [python-vondb in AUR](https://aur.archlinux.org/packages/python-vondb).
 2. When first run, the program will (try to) create a configuration file `~/.config/von/config` or similar if it does not exist.
    You should then edit that file and choose some values.